Optimal linear prediction with functional observations: Why you can use a simple post-dimension reduction estimator: Discussions and extensions

-where $A$ is typically assumed to be (i) Hilbert-Schmidt (i.e., $A \in \SCC$) and (ii) uniquely identified (in $\SCC$); a common assumption employed for the unique identification is that $\ran C_{XX}$ is dense in $\mathcal H$ (see Renark \ref{rem2}).
-Under additional technical assumptions on the eigenstructure of $C_{XX}$ (such as those on the spectral gap \((\lambda_j-\lambda_{j-1})\) as in \citealp{Hall2007}), the proposed estimator \(\widehat{A}\) in \eqref{eqpredictor} turns out to be consistent if \(k_T\) grows appropriately.
-It is crucial to have all such conditions together with the model \eqref{eqflm}, since a violation of either of these can easily lead to inconsistency (see Example \ref{ex1}).
+where $A$ is typically assumed to satisfy the following two conditions: (i) $A$ is Hilbert-Schmidt (i.e., $A \in \SCC$) and (ii) $A$ is uniquely identified (in $\SCC$).
+A common assumption employed for the unique identification is that $\ran C_{XX}$ is dense in $\mathcal H$ (see Remark \ref{rem2}).
+Under additional technical assumptions on the eigenstructure of $C_{XX}$, such as those on the spectral gap \((\lambda_j-\lambda_{j-1})\) as in \cite{Hall2007}, the proposed estimator \(\widehat{A}\) in \eqref{eqpredictor} turns out to be consistent if \(k_T\) grows appropriately.
+Of course, some alternative estimators, such as the least squares estimator with Tikhonov regularization (see, e.g., \citealp{Benatia2017}), do not require any assumptions on the spectral gap, which is a well known advantage of such methods.
+However, they still require condition (i), the Hilbert-Schmidt property of \( A \), with some additional regularity assumptions on \( A \), and also impose assumptions for condition (ii) when discussing the consistency of those estimators.

+It is crucial to have conditions (i) and (ii) together with the model \eqref{eqflm}, since a violation of either of these can easily lead to inconsistency (see Example \ref{ex1}).
 While these requirements are standard for estimation, they exclude many natural data generating mechanisms in $\mathcal H$ (see Examples~\ref{ex1}-\ref{ex2}).
 Consequently, the model may suffer from misspecification issues.
 However, even in such cases, our results show that \(\widehat{A}\) attains the minimum MSPE asymptotically if \(k_T\) grows at an appropriate rate, and thus affirm the potential use of the standard post-dimension reduction estimator in practice without a careful examination of various technical conditions.